IshMSahni/monopolyproject/README.md

 3) Choose the folder you had extracted the Jar contents into -> OK
 4) Next -> Next -> Yes -> Next -> Next -> Next -> Next -> Finish

-Upon filling out the prompts for number of players, and players names; you will be able to play the game.
+Upon launching the game you will bne prompted to load a board.
+You will then be prompted to choose a currency.

 ## Roadmap:

-In this Milestone we implemented additional features based on our version of the Monopoly game designed in milestone 2.
+In this Milestone we implemented additional features based on our version of the Monopoly game designed in milestone 3.
 This iteration has the following features:
-- An AI that will play the game autonomously
+- A save/load feature
-- Added special property functionality, and updated the board
+- Added different currencies
-- Added ability to purchase houses and hotels
+- Added different maps and ability to load a custom map

 ## GUI Explained: